JL-EFR/Autoyangyon-back/README.md

 # Autoyangyon

-The Autoyangyon application is an Android app developed using React Native, designed to support mechanics in managing garage operations efficiently.
+The Autoyangyon application is an Android app, designed to support mechanics in managing garage operations efficiently.
 The app is intended exclusively for mechanics and is not available for customer use.
-This repo is an API sever for the frontend application which can be found at the end of this note.
+This repo is an API server developed using Next.JS for the frontend application which can be found at the end of this note.

 ## Functions